felicitia/FrUITeR/index.md

   * [FrUITeR's Data Analyses](#fruiters-data-analyses)
 <!--te-->

-## FrUITeR's Introduction
+# FrUITeR's Introduction

 **Paper Abstract:** UI testing is tedious and time-consuming due to the manual effort required.
 Recent research has explored opportunities for reusing existing UI tests for an app to automatically generate new tests for other apps.
 However, the evaluation of such techniques currently remains manual, unscalable, and unreproducible, which can waste effort and impede progress in this emerging area.
 We introduce FrUITeR, a framework that automatically evaluates UI test reuse in a reproducible way.
-We apply FrUITeR to existing test-reuse tech- niques on a uniform benchmark we established, resulting in 11,917 test reuse cases from 20 apps.
+We apply FrUITeR to existing test-reuse techniques on a uniform benchmark we established, resulting in 11,917 test reuse cases from 20 apps.
 We report several key findings aimed at improving UI test reuse that are missed by existing work.

 **FrUITeR's Workflow:** As shown in the figure below, FrUITeR takes inputs from Existing Tests and Existing Techniques (left), and outputs the evaluation Results of a given existing technique in the end (right).